 Flash story “Promises” published in Fabula Argentea Issue #31:

-Short story “Excuses” (speculative) published in Scarlet Leaf Review:
+Short story “Excuses” (suspense) published in Scarlet Leaf Review:

 Short story “Sanctuary” published in Fearsome Critters Millennial Arts Journal.
 Vol. III.